pserb/sort-o_NAMESPACE/README.md

 Best case: ArrayList is already sorted.
 Time complexity is O(n).

-Worst case: For an ArrayList in descending order [13, 7, 4, 3, 1], selection sort takes 2 swaps.
+Worst case: For an ArrayList in descending order [13, 7, 4, 3, 1], selection sort takes 2 swaps because is swaps 1 and 13, then 3 and 7.
 However, for [5, 4, 1, 3, 2] selection sort takes 4 swaps.
+This is mathematically the highest number of swaps for this length because each swap puts  a number in the right place, and by process of elimination the last one is automatically in the right spot af6ter the rest have been sorted.
 Time complexity of O(n<sup>2</sup>).